rmagick-temp/rmagick/README.txt

 <h2 id="uhoh">Things that can go wrong</h2>

+#### Can't install RMagick.
+Can't find libMagick or one of the dependent libraries.
+Check the config.log file for more detailed information.
+The message can also refer to "libGraphicsMagick".
+Typically this message means that one or more of the libraries that Imagemagick/GraphicsMagick depends on hasn't been installed.
+Examine the config.log file in the installation directory for any error messages.
+These messages typically contain enough additional information for you to be able to diagnose the problem.

 #### Cannot open shared object file
 When make is running the examples, if you get a message like this: